 Food adventures are part of every good vacation.
 Therefore we have decided to present you a list of the Must try Spanish cuisine In Madrid.

-Introduction into Spanish cuisine in Madrid
+Introduction to Spanish Cuisine in Madrid

 Madrid has its gastronomy, with typical recipes, including stew in three stages, tripe, snails, or tapas.
 More importantly, all autonomous communities have “gastro” delegations in the city.
-So it is not difficult to try the best Asturian beans, the best sucking piglet from Segovia, the best calçots from Catalonia, or the best Galician octopus.
+So it is not difficult to try the best Asturian beans, the best-sucking piglet from Segovia, the best calçots from Catalonia, or the best Galician octopus.
 However, Madrid also allows you to devour culinary specialties from all over Spain.
 That’s why we have listed some of the typical dishes of Spanish gastronomy for you to try during your city break here.

 When To Eat In Spain